-Everywhere he goes he is admired!
-It doesn’t matter whether we park outside a market, supermarket, bank or in an RV park, campground or National, State or Regional Park, there is a steady stream of people wanting to take his picture, ask what type of vehicle he is and whether he will “go anywhere”.
-Here is a picture of a note left on our windscreen one day.
+Everywhere our truck goes it is admired!
+It doesn’t matter whether we park outside a market, supermarket, bank or in an RV park, campground or National, State or Regional Park, there is a steady stream of people wanting to take a picture, ask what type of vehicle it is and whether it will “go anywhere”.

 This page lists the questions that we are asked every time we go anywhere – with answers!

 There are videos on our Instagram and Youtube Channel – see links on this blog.
 There is also a gallery of pictures of our truck in many places we have taken it – see the galleries section on the main menu.

 It is an RB44 Camper Conversion.
 It is an overland truck, expedition vehicle and off-road RV that will go anywhere.

 What is that then?

 A Reynolds Boughton RB44 with a custom-built camper body.

 Converted for the British Army by Reynolds Boughton, UK, it was based on a Renault Dodge 50.